BioSchemas/map2model/README.md

 1. **Extended properties:** Properties that are part of the extended schema.org Type.
 1. **New properties:** Properties that are new to the schema.org vocabulary or are completely new to schema.org.

-After classifing the properties, **map2model** generates a Markdown file that can be interpreted by Bioschemas.org's web site -[Jekyll implementation](https://jekyllrb.com/)- thereby updating the Bioschemas.org web pages.
+After classifing the properties, **map2model** generates a Markdown file that can be interpreted by Bioschemas.org's web site thereby updating the Bioschemas.org web pages.

-Comments on each specifications should be done through [bioschemas repository](https://github.com/BioSchemas/bioschemas) GitHub issues to track, comment and execute of corrections.
+Comments on each specifications should be done through the [bioschemas repository](https://github.com/BioSchemas/bioschemas) *GitHub issues* to track, comment on and execute corrections.

 ![map2model workflow](../master/docs/img/map2model_workflow.jpg)
 > If you want to modify the Flow Chart [Click here](https://drive.google.com/file/d/0B9lW_BhBep0TY3NpZ3ZxRnAySkk/view?usp=sharing) and store the result in the *doc > img* folder with the name **map2model_workflow.jpg**.